MUCodeAcademy/MidlandCode-C14/Resources/ProjectList/03-OnlineStore.md

 ## Project 3: Fake Online Store

-Objective: Create a mock online store using React, resembling platforms like Amazon or eBay.
+Objective: Create a mock online store resembling platforms like Amazon or eBay.
 The store should display products, allow users to add them to a cart, and view the cart.

 Example: https://www.amazon.com